johnmutuma5/Notes/DevOps/docker_main.md

 - `docker-compose down` - stop all the containers in the `docker-compose.yml` file in the current dir
 - `docker-compose ps` - list the details of all the containers in the `docker-compose.yml` in the current dir

-## Kubernetess
+## Kubernetes
+- `minikube ip` - get the IP address of the running cluster
-- `kubectl apply -f <config-flename>` - apply a configuration file to the cluster
+- `kubectl apply -f <config-flename>` - apply a configuration file to the cluster.
+By passing a directory in config-filename, kubectl is going to look for every configuration file in there and attempt to apply it
 - `kubectl get pods` - get all pods running in kubernetes
+- `kubectl get deployments` - get all deployments running in kubernetes
-- `kubectl get services` - get all servicess running in kubernetes
+- `kubectl get services` - get all services running in kubernetes
 - `kubectl describe <object-type> <object-name>` - get detailed information about a kubernetes cluster object
+- `kubectl delete -f <config-filepath>` - remove a Pod created by the config file.
+We can also use kubectl delete < object-type > < object-name >